owenshen24/golb/contents/muse/Why-P-values-Are-Problematic.md

 So we're locked into this weird limbo where we want our sample sizes to be large enough to rule out noise in our measurements–but not too large, such that the p-values are only small if the difference between the two groups is meaningful, i.e. a non-trivial effect.

-Hopefully, you can now see why this whole $p < 0.05$ paradigm is literally crazy.